Distance Learning Frequently Asked Questions

-As in traditional classes, an instructor will provide his or her students with a syllabus which outlines the structure of the course, grading breakdown, learning outcomes, etc. and a schedule which outlines the assessments and readings for the course.
+As in traditional classes, an instructor will provide his or her students with a syllabus which outlines the structure of the course, grading breakdown, learning outcomes, assessments and other activities.

 20. Do I need to contact my instructor?

-Yes, if you are confused or need help on an assignment contact your instructor.
-Follow the guidelines he or she posted in his or her syllabus on contact procedures.
+Yes, if you need help on an assignment, contact your instructor.
+Follow the guidelines posted in the syllabus on contact procedures.
 Do not wait until the last minute to contact your instructor.

 21. As a student, am I bound by copyright law?

 Yes, as a student, you are bound by copyright law of the United States.